 1. Choose one to three source texts, each of length at least 500 words.

-2. Chop the texts down to have equal word lengths, concatenate them, and perform the following analysis on the resulting text T. For each distinct contiguous pair of words (prefix) in T, make a list of the words that directly follow that pair (suffixes) in T.
+2. Chop the texts down to have equal word lengths, concatenate them, and perform the following analysis on the resulting text (T).
+For each distinct contiguous pair of words (prefix) in T, make a list of the words that directly follow that pair (suffixes) in T.

 For example if your text is